sebjai/Portfolio-Wasserstein-Ball/README.md

 This is the code for implementing the results in the paper:

-Title: **Portfolio Optimisation within a Wasserstein Ball**
+Title: **Portfolio Optimisation within a Wasserstein Ball** by

-by

 Silvana Pesenti and Sebastian Jaimungal

-Department of Statistica Sciences

-University of Toronto
+Department of Statistical Sciences, University of Toronto

 https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3744994